Dkowald/kwld.CoreUtil/Readme.md

 See [Docs](docs/Home.md) for details

+## Whats New
+- Add .net8.0 target
+- Add samples; using approach for local nuget package usage
+- Add extensions as implicit global usings.
+- Project moved to new name: **kwld.CoreUtil**

+## Features

+### Global Usings
-For easy use; extensions are included as global usings (.net 6 +) These can be explicitly configured using __ImplicitUsings_CorUtil__ build property.
+For easy use; all extensions are included as global usings (.net 6 +)

-If __ImplicitUsings_CorUtil__ is not set, then the standard __ImplicitUsings__ property determines if they are used or not.
+By default the standard __ImplicitUsings__ property determines if they are included or not.
+The can also be manually controlled via the __ImplicitUsings_CoreUtil__ build property.

 ### Framework support
 To leverage new language features, this now targets multiple frameworks.
 Some features are only available for newer frameworks.

 ### Helpers for file system.